3009420/bet365-test/README.md

 # Bet365 technical test by David Roberts

 This project uses node.js and express to serve up assets.
-Use the command: node server/app.js in the root project directory to start the web server running locally.
+Be sure to install local node modules (npm) before using the command: node server/app.js in the root project directory to start the web server running locally.
 Access the page at http://localhost:8080.

 ##Notes on implementation